Order Promise Date calculator for Cin7 Core and Omni

 We have integrated with multiple 3PLs using REST APIs and traditional file transfer.
 Our approach is suitable for advanced integrations requiring custom logic.

-We also have good experience with MachShip and an advanced Starshippit Integration which goes well beyond the standard Dear integration.
+We also have good experience with MachShip and an advanced Starshippit Integration which goes well beyond the standard Cin7 Core (Dear) integration.

 We have made order configurators which interact with customer-facing front end tools to allow customers to specify a range of options to build a custom product.